usmanert/oracle-suite/cmd/gofer/README.md

 ### Environment variables

 It is possible to use environment variables anywhere in the configuration file.
 The syntax is similar as in the
-shell: `${ENV:ENV_VAR}`.
-Note, that the environment variable name must be prefixed with `ENV:`.
+shell: `${ENV_VAR}`.
 If the environment  variable is not set, the error will be returned during the application startup.
 To escape the dollar sign, use `\$` or `$$`.
 The latter syntax is not supported inside variables.
+It is possible to define default values for environment variables.
+To do so, use the following syntax: `${ENV_VAR-default}`.

 ## Commands